freelawproject/free.law/content/pages/legal-api-downloader/mac-os-readme.md

 Private: True

-<p class="lead">These instructions show you how to run our MacOS app to gather and share cases from Harvard's Caselaw Access Project.</p>
+<p class="lead">These instructions show you how to run our macOS app to gather and share cases from Harvard's Caselaw Access Project.</p>

 By using this software, you will use your credentials to gather legal cases from the Harvard Caselaw Access Project.
 The items that you gather will then be shared with us.
 Once shared with us, we upload them to the Internet Archive, a permanent digital public library.